WebAssembly/component-model/design/mvp/CanonicalABI.md

 sort of explicit type such as `expected` (whose `error` case particular language bindings may choose to map to and from exceptions).

+The clearing of `may_enter` for the entire duration of `canon_lift` and the fact that `canon_lift` brackets all calls into a component ensure that components cannot be reentered, which is a [component invariant].
+Furthermore, because `may_enter` is not cleared on the exceptional exit path taken by `trap()`, if there is a trap during Core WebAssembly execution or lifting/lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].

 The contract assumed by `canon_lift` (and ensured by `canon_lower` below) is that the caller of `canon_lift` *must* call `post_return` right after lowering `result`.
 This ordering ensures that the engine can reliably copy directly from